pmqueiroz/dotfiles/readme.md

 ```sh
    $ bash install
 ```
-> **Warning** this script is set up to runs on Ubuntu, running on another linux distribution may cause some error
+> **Warning** this script is set up to runs on Debian based distros (that uses apt as package manager) and uses Gnome Shell, running on another linux distribution or with another interface might cause errors

 | option  |          description             |
 |---------|----------------------------------|